jray-8/creature-wars/README.md

 ### Witch Cards

-Besides the 7 tribes of creatures, there are also __Witch cards__.
+Besides the seven tribes of creatures, the deck also contains __Witch cards__.

-Witches all …
+Witches all share the following traits:
-- Have __3 base strength__
+- Base Strength: 3
-- Have __no Power Type__
+- Power Type: None
-- Don't duel in the normal way

-Instead, when a Witch is played it first casts an __effect__ that changes the game.
-Then, the enemy creature fights the Witch.
-If it wins, you take damage equal to the Witch's base strength (3).
-Otherwise, nothing happens—the Witch wins the fight and flees from battle!
-Either way, the enemy creature is _not_ discarded, and returns to their hand without cooldown.
-If two Witch cards are played, they still duel and damage the losing empire, but none are returned to a player's hand.

-The __effect__ a Witch casts can:
+- Duels: Witches do not duel like creatures

+__Playing a Witch__
+When a Witch is played, it immediately casts its __effect__, altering the state of the game.

+After the effect resolves, the opposing card __fights the Witch__:

+- If the Witch __loses__ (dies), your Empire takes damage equal to the Witch's base strength (3).
+- If the Witch __escapes__ (wins/ties), no damage is dealt.

+In either case:

+- The opposing creature is __not discarded__.
+- It returns to its owner's hand with __no cooldown__.

+If __two Witch cards__ are played against each other, they duel normally but neither Witch returns to a player's hand.

+__Witch Effects__
+A Witch's effect may do one or more of the following:

-- Change the levels of creatures
+- Change the __levels__ of creatures
-- Change the Power Types of creatures
+- Change or remove __Power Types__
-- Draw/discard cards for a player
+- Draw, discard, steal, or reveal cards
-- Modify Tribes
+- Modify or replace __Tribes__
-- Manipulate game mechanics
+- Alter core __game rules or timing__
-- Add new cards to the deck/hand
+- Add new cards to a player's hand or the deck

-These effects may affect your hand, your opponent's hand, or _ALL_ cards wherever they are!

-Witches may be good or bad for you depending on your hand, so hang on to your Witch cards and use them wisely.
+Effects may target:

+- Your hand
+- Your opponent's hand
+- The deck
+- __*ALL*__ cards, wherever they are

+Because Witch effects can be unpredictable—and sometimes harmful—playing a Witch card is often a gamble.
+The same Witch may save your Empire with one hand and doom it with another.
+So hold onto your Witch cards and use them carefully.

+---

+### Timing Glossary

+- __On Escape__ — When a Witch survives its duel.
+- __On Death__ — When a Witch loses its duel.
+- __While in hand__ — A continuous effect active as long as the card remains in hand.
+- __At the start of your turn__ — Resolves before drawing a card.
+- __At the end of your turn__ — Resolves after the duel.
+- __For the rest of the game__ — A permanent rule change unless reversed.

 ---